Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Discussion and conclusions

 \section{Discussion and conclusions}

 We performed a GW data analysis injection study using beyond-GR BBH \textit{merger} waveforms.
 Specifically, we focused on dCS gravity, a beyond-GR theory of gravity with motivations in string theory and loop quantum gravity~\cite{Alexander:2009tp, Green:1984sg, Taveras:2008yf, Mercuri:2009zt}.
-Unlike previous work, this allows us to study how realistic analysis pipelines would respond to a full beyond-GR inspiral-merger-ringdown signal obtained by solving the dynamical field equations of a concrete alternative to GR.
+Unlike previous work, this allows us to study how realistic analysis pipelines would respond to a full beyond-GR inspiral-merger-ringdown signal obtained by approximately solving the dynamical field equations of a concrete alternative to GR.

-As detailed in Sec.~\ref{sec:waveforms}, we injected numerical relativity dCS merger waveforms from~\cite{Okounkova:2019zjf}, with parameters consistent with GW150914 into morphology-independent and template-based analysis pipelines for a variety of values of the dCS coupling constant $\ell$ and injection SNR.
+As detailed in Sec.~\ref{sec:waveforms}, we injected the numerical relativity merger waveforms from~\cite{Okounkova:2019zjf} that approximately solve the dCS equations through an order-reduction scheme, with parameters consistent with GW150914 into morphology-independent and template-based analysis pipelines for a variety of values of the dCS coupling constant $\ell$ and injection SNR.
 Though we used a specific waveform for the recovery, \phenom\cite{Pratten:2020ceb}, we found that it is faithful to the GR simulations at every SNR considered.
 We thus expect our main qualitative conclusions to be generic under other waveforms.

 We showed that the morphology-independent analysis with \bayeswave can successfully reconstruct beyond-GR signals for all injected values of $\ell$.
-This analysis makes minimal assumptions, assuming only that the same signal be detected in different interferometers, come from one sky location, travel at the speed of light, and contain only tensor polarizations.
+This analysis makes minimal assumptions, assuming only that the same signal be detected in different interferometers, come from one sky location, travel at the speed of light between detectors, and contain only tensor polarizations.
 Both GR and dCS fit into this class of assumptions.
 Should LIGO-Virgo observe a signal with significant beyond-GR effects, a morphology-independent analysis such as \bayeswave will be able to fully reconstruct the signal.
 When compared to a \bilby analysis that is based on GR waveform models, comparing the two reconstructions will reveal a discrepancy and additional, unmodeled dynamics in the observed signal.
 Though not considered in this study, parametrized or residual tests might also be able to identify the beyond-GR effects~\cite{LIGOScientific:2016lio,LIGOScientific:2019fpa,LIGOScientific:2020tif,LIGOScientific:2021sio}, though the latter is only sensitive to large deviations~\cite{Johnson-McDaniel:2021yge}.

 We return to the picture of Fig.~\ref{fig:BeyondGRSpace} to study the results of the GR-template analysis.
 The \bilby analysis used (all) solutions lying in $\mathcal{H}_\mathrm{GR}$ to recover the injected beyond-GR waveforms.
 Figure~\ref{fig:dCSCorner_75} then shows that the recovered GR system parameters from beyond-GR data differ from their injected values, hence showing motion along $\mathcal{H}_\mathrm{GR}$.
 However, we also showed in Fig.~\ref{fig:Bayeswave} that solutions in $\mathcal{H}_\mathrm{GR}$ did \textit{not} fully recover the beyond-GR signal, with the effect worsening for increasing $\ell$.
 This in turn implies that when increasing $\ell$ from zero (which lies on $\mathcal{H}_\mathrm{GR}$) there is also motion along $\hat{n}$, the normal to $\mathcal{H}_\mathrm{GR}$.
 In turn, the beyond-GR solution does not lie on $\mathcal{H}_\mathrm{GR}$.